James Albert Murray: Bishop of Kalamazoo

 On November 18, 1997, Murray was appointed as the third bishop of the Diocese of Kalamazoo by Pope John Paul II.
 He received his episcopal consecration on January 27, 1998, from Cardinal Adam Maida, with Bishops Paul Donovan and Carl Mengeling serving as co-consecrators, in St. Augustine Cathedral in Kalamazoo.
 He selected as his episcopal motto: "Rejoice in the Lord always".

 in 2006.
 Murray released the “Diocesan Pastoral Plan for Hispanic Latino Ministry.”
 He also established the diocese Trauma Recovery Program for victims of childhood trauma.
 Murray served as an advisor to the Michigan Catholic Conference (MCC) and wrote its program on assisted suicide education in 1993.
 Within the United States Conference of Catholic Bishops, Murray sat on the Ad Hoc Committee on Sexual Abuse.
 Murray was a member of the committee for the American College of Louvain as well.

 Retirement and legacy

-On reaching the mandatory retirement age of 75 for bishops in 2007, Murray submitted his letter of resignation to Pope Benedict XVI.
+On reaching the mandatory retirement age of 75 for bishops in 2007, Murray submitted his letter of resignation as bishop of Kalamazoo to Pope Benedict XVI.
 His resignation was accepted on April 6, 2009.
 He served as apostolic administrator of Kalamazoo until the installation of his successor, Bishop Paul J. Bradley, on June 6, 2009.

-James Murray died in Kalamazoo on June 5, 2020 at the age of 87.
+James Murray died in Kalamazoo on June 5, 2020, at the age of 87.